Junlol/E7_shop_refresher/README.md

-# E7_shop_refresher
+## Epic7 Shop Refresher
-refreshes the epic seven shop to buy bookmarks and mystics
+A rewrite of the script done originally by [[EmaOlay](https://github.com/EmaOlay/E7-Auto-Shop-Refresh)] that automatically refreshes the shop and buys covenant bookmarks and mystics.